Black and white together

 Pfedelbach was also at the Church Congress in Stuttgart

-On the evening of the meeting, many participants of the German Evangelical Church Congress were able to try Pfedelbacher Bratwurst with original spices from Namibia.
-Many were attracted by the wonderful taste of the sausages grilled on charcoal.
-The Pfedelbacher Namibia sausages became very popular.
+On the evening of the meeting, many participants of the German Protestant Church Congress were able to sample Pfedelbacher Bratwurst with original Namibian spices.
+Many were attracted by the delicious flavor of the charcoal-grilled sausages.
+The Pfedelbacher Namibian sausages became very popular.

-Although our stand was a bit out of the way, we were able to sell around 300 sausages in just over two hours.
-But there was still time for many intensive conversations with participants who either deliberately visited our Namibia support stand or happened to pass by.
+Although our stand was somewhat out of the way, we were able to sell approximately 300 sausages in just over two hours.
+There was still time for many in-depth conversations with participants who either deliberately sought out our Namibia support stand or happened to pass by.

-All proceeds from the sausages and drinks (local organic grape juice and hot and cold fair trade tea) are used for the education of the former soup kitchen children from Okombahe.
+All proceeds from the sausages and drinks (local organic grape juice and hot and cold fair trade tea) will be used for the education of the former soup kitchen children from Okombahe.

-The children's church in Okombahe will now consider how the partnership can be strengthened.
-Our delegation in August will be able to tell us more about this afterwards.
+The children's church in Okombahe will now consider how to strengthen the partnership.
+Our delegation in August will be able to share more information about this afterward.

 Krautheim students earn 6400€